AI CODE REVIEW

 AI-powered search engine and coding assistant that combines traditional web search with generative AI to deliver rich, visual answers to technical questions.

 Functions as a "pair programming agent" that intelligently browses the web, asks clarifying questions, and performs recursive problem-solving.
+The VS Code extension integrates with your codebase to automatically identify relevant code sections for debugging assistance.

 Pros: